Tuesday, November 21, 2023

 We came to for tea and to be seen

-And, while it's not quite the completely authentic experience of a Regency-style holiday home, I must be allowed to say how much I ardently admire and love the luxuriously retro-fitted bathroom, complete with daily running water.
+And, while it's not quite the completely authentic experience of a Regency-style holiday home, I must be allowed to say how much I ardently admired and loved the luxuriously retro-fitted bathroom, complete with daily running water.

 That's not to say one can't go back in time with Jane.
 There were some great advantages to staying at No.4 Sydney Place, as the Austens did back in 1801.
 One can view the park across the street where Jane would stroll (though not as much to her liking as the long walks she enjoyed in her country home in Steventon).
 This townhouse location is also a short distance to the Pump Room - a place to see and be seen - where Jane took tea and observed the local residents.